 “[S]ome judgments are so probable as to be certain; for example, Jesus really existed, and he really was crucified, just as Julius Caesar really existed and was assassinated. ….
 We can in fact know as much about Jesus as we can about any figure in the ancient world” (8).

-It is attested to in all four canonical gospels Mark, Matthew, Luke, and John, by the Apostle Paul, Hebrews, and 1 Peter.
+It is attested to in the New Testament, including all four canonical gospels Mark, Matthew, Luke, and John, by the Apostle Paul, Hebrews, and 1 Peter.
 This is more than sufficient, but there is more.

 Early sources behind our gospels also attest to the crucifixion, such as the pre-Markan passion narrative in Mark’s gospel and hypothetical Q. New Testament scholar Eric Rowe explains that “Q and pre-Mark both surely do attest to the crucifixion of Jesus….
 Mark is passing on pre-existing tradition and that the crucifixion is not the author’s own addition to the story” (12).
 According to Rowe, to show that Matthew and Luke attest to Christ’s crucifixion independent of Mark is difficult because they almost certainly derived their crucifixion narrative from Mark and/or Q.